 We don’t use the comments facility on our website currently, but may do in the future.

 We only host our own media and images, never that of our guests or website visitors, though we cannot control media, content or comments that others may post on other platforms, which may contain their personally identifiable information.

-We publish occasional and quirky local images on Instagram and Twitter, furthermore we host some images with Google Photos and with Flickr.
+We publish very occasionally and quirky local images on Instagram and Twitter, furthermore we host some images with Google Photos and even less with Flickr.
 We do not use these platforms to advertise, keep in touch or make new or refresh friends, so don’t be offended if we ignore or block you – these companies do share your information with their advertisers, so don’t be surprised if they find out where you live and more.

-If you contacted Philip or Ruth by telephone, you may well have been added to our Whatsapp, if you have an acccount.
+If you contacted Philip or Ruth by telephone, you may well have been added to our Whatsapp, if you have an account, unbeknowst to you.
 If you would like to be deleted from Whatsapp, you can delete our phone number and your contact should disappear.
 If you would like your phone number removed from either of our phones, please contact us.

 We do not use facebook for business.